liek51/civet/docs/civet_XML.md

 contains a colon-delimited list of directories to search in when looking for tool XML definition files.
 The search process is described in more detail with the `<tool>` tag documentation.
-The optional path attribute specifies path information to be prepended onto the user’s PATH at runtime for each job submitted as part of the pipeline.
+The optional path attribute specifies path information to be prepended onto the user's PATH at runtime for each job submitted as part of the pipeline.

 ***